One Shocker Family Handbook

 Get your student career ready

-We are excited to help your student with their career ready journey!
-Now is the time for your student to start building skills for a lifetime of career success.
-Through our services your students will understand their career interests, personality, and skills; explore potential careers and connect with employers; build confidence in communicating their value; and create a job search strategy to find their fit.
-We are proud to offer PathwayU as a compass for your student to find an education and a career filled with purpose.
-Visit wichita.edu/PathwayU to get started!
-Be sure to encourage your student to schedule a career-ready appointment or attend a career event or workshop visit wichita.edu/Career.
+We are excited to help your student on their career-ready journey!
+Now is the time for them to start building skills for lifelong career success.
+Through our services, students can understand their career interests and strengths, explore potential majors and careers, connect with employers, build confidence in communicating their value, and create a job-search strategy that fits their goals.
+Be sure to encourage your student to schedule a career-ready appointment or attend career events and workshops at wichita.edu/career.

 On-campus jobs and internships